wez/wezterm/docs/config/lua/keyassignment/PromptInputLine.md

   anything, or CTRL-C to cancel the input.
 * `prompt` - the text to show as the prompt.
 You may embed escape sequences and/or use [wezterm.format](../wezterm/format.md).
 Defaults to: `"> "`. {{since('nightly', inline=True)}}
-* `with_content` - optional.
+* `initial_value` - optional.
 If provided, the initial content of the input field will be set to this value.
 The user may edit it prior to submitting the input.